 There are many definitions of a Construction Project Manager or Construction Manager.
 Sometimes, it is someone at a construction company who manages the superintendents and subcontractors.
 Other times, it is an employee of the client or “Owner” who oversees construction projects at their company, perhaps a real estate development company, office building landlord, or a large corporation that leases a lot of retail or office space.
 Sometimes it is the manager in charge of the multi purpose church building plans elaboration.
 And other times, it is a consultant or employee of a consulting company like Maple-Land-Works, CBRE or JLL referred to as an “Owner’s Representative” who oversees the construction projects for the Owner.
+It is necessary to have a maintenance team Maryland Roofing Contractor offer a wide variety of other home improvement services including gutters, siding, painting, carpentry, window and door replacement and general remodeling.
 This is a fairly new role, a role that used to be filled by architects probably not more than 30 years ago.
 Today, many architects, like me, have traded in their architect hats to be on the owner’s side of the table.
 Similarly, many ex-contractors with a proficiency in contracts and management have done the same.
 In addition, there those that obtained degrees in construction management and went directly into the field from college.

 Often times, when I’m when I’ve told people that I’m a construction manager, they envision me in a tool belt and hard hat.
 They become somewhat less enthusiastic when I’ve explained that I wear a suit to work just like they do.
 “So what do you do?” is often the next question.
 “I’m what is called an Owner’s Representative,” is often my first reply.
 Blank stares follow.
 I go on to explain, “In general, an Owner’s Rep. hires and oversees the architects and general contractors.”
 That is usually where I leave it.
 But there is, of course, a much more detailed answer to the question.
 Below is a list of some of the tasks us Owner’s Rep. Construction Project Managers do.